hackmanser/climate/without-hot-air/src/chapC.md

 And the claim that the range is independent of bird size is supported by the observation that birds of all sizes, from great geese down to dainty swallows and arctic tern migrate intercontinental distances.
 The longest recorded non-stop flight by a bird was a distance of 11 000 km, by a bartailed godwit. [<span class="darkred">[3]</span>](#chCn03)

 How far did Steve Fossett go in the specially-designed Scaled Composites Model 311 Virgin Atlantic GlobalFlyer?
-41 467 km. [[<span class="websitetitle">33ptcg</span>](http://tinyurl.com/33ptcg)] An unusual plane: 83% of its take-off weight was fuel; the flight made careful use of the jet-stream to boost its distance.
+41 467 km. [[33ptcg](http://tinyurl.com/33ptcg)] An unusual plane: 83% of its take-off weight was fuel; the flight made careful use of the jet-stream to boost its distance.
 Fragile, the plane had several failures along the way.

 One interesting point brought out by this cartoon: if we ask "what’s the optimum air-density to fly in?", we find that the *thrust* required (C.20) at the optimum speed is independent of the density.
 So our cartoon plane would be equally happy to fly at any height; there isn’t an optimum density; the plane could achieve the same miles-per-gallon in any density; but the optimum *speed* does depend on the density (*v*<sup>2</sup> ~ 1/*ρ*, equation (C.16)).
 So all else being equal, our cartoon plane would have the shortest journey time if it flew in the lowest-density air possible.
 Now real engines’ efficiencies aren’t independent of speed and air density.
 As a plane gets lighter by burning fuel, our cartoon says its optimal speed at a given density would reduce (*v*<sup>2</sup> ~ *mg*/(*ρ*(*c*<sub>d</sub>*A*<sub>p</sub>*A*<sub>s</sub>)<sup>1/2</sup>)).
 So a plane travelling in air of constant density should slow down a little as it gets lighter.
 But a plane can both keep going at a *constant speed* and continue flying at its *optimal* speed if it increases its altitude so as to reduce the air density.
 Next time you’re on a long-distance flight, you could check whether the pilot increases the cruising height from, say, 31 000 feet to 39 000 feet by the end of the flight.